 With long-term rentals, you can pretty much get a place habitable and then lease it out.
 The level of required amenities is quite low.
 I don’t recommend offering a bottom-of-the-barrel product as a rental, but it is possible.
 With Airbnb, there is much more setup involved.
 You have to meet certain community standards at a minimum.
 The property must be furnished, clean, and guests are going to expect a nicer fit and finish than a long-term renter might.

 These things all take time.
 Lots of time.

 How Important is Scalability?

-If you are planning on quickly adding capital to your real estate investment pool, then scalability might be very important.
-If you are growing your portfolio at a few units per year, scaling short term probably will not present any major management problems.
+If you plan to add capital to your real estate investment pool quickly, then scalability might be essential.
+If you grow your portfolio at a few units per year, scaling short term probably will not present any major management problems.

-If you handle cleaning yourself, the time commitment of an SFR is more than 10x that of a long term rental.
-If you delegate cleaning, it is still probably about 5x that of a long term rental.
-This actually can be an advantage though.
+If you handle cleaning yourself, the time commitment of an SFR is more than 10x that of a long-term rental.
+However, if you delegate cleaning, it is still probably about 5x that of a long-term rental.
+This actually can be an advantage, though.

 Because each unit has higher expenses, you can hire a quality employee to help quicker.
-If the analysis for hiring a full time manager shows you need 100 units to justify it, the number of STR is closer to 10-20.
+For example, if the analysis for hiring a full-time manager shows you need 100 units to justify it, the number of STR is closer to 10-20.

-On the total asset basis, it might not seem like a big deal, but when comparing to equity it can be huge.
+On a total asset basis, it might not seem like a big deal, but it can be huge compared to equity.
 Consider this example: